 In 1977, linguist Stephen Krashen formed the so-called input hypothesis.
-This hypothesis put emphasis on comprehensible input as one of key factors when learning a foreign language.
+This hypothesis put emphasis on comprehensible input as a key factor when learning a foreign language.

 What is comprehensible input?